Praisesnow/simple-sign-up/README.md

-# simple-sign-up
+# This is a simple sign up
-This is my first project
+# My first project